 - Try to summit by the first week in October, later dates are pushing the weather window.
 Baxter and Katahdin do not “close” on October 15th.
 The Birches and Katahdin Stream stay open until October 22nd.
-Trails up stayed open until the 23rd in 2018.
+Trails up stayed open until the 23rd in 2018 and 2019.
 But again: Try to summit by the first week in October.

 - Money: Bring cash!
 You need cash to pay for camping and firewood.
 No credit cards!

 - Baxter State Park: It’s pack-it-in-pack-it-out.
 No garbage cans, no running water, no re-supply, no mail-drops, no land-lines, no guaranteed cell connection, no electricity, only narrow and winding dirt roads.